7 Things to Ask Your Kids at Dinner Beyond “How Was Your Day?”

-As a busy family, you've always got something coming up on the calendar.
+As a busy family, you’ve always got something coming up on the calendar.
 Cookbook author and blogger Robin Miller suggests turning that into dinner-table fodder.
-Ask your kids what they want to be for Halloween, if they've thought about their birthday party at all, or what they want to do over the long weekend or after the track meet, etc.
+Ask your kids what kind of candy they’re hoping they get from the Easter Bunny, if they’ve thought about their birthday party at all, or what they want to do over the long weekend or after the track meet, etc.

 6. “Can you name the ingredients in this dish?”